 ‘Muslims are honest people!’

-I was glad to be shown this city by a real devotee, who spoke of his faith with the passionate honesty of a semi-evangelist.
+I was glad to be shown the rites of the burning ghat by a real devotee, who spoke of his faith with the passionate honesty of a semi-evangelist.
 So I finally told Najindran that I am Muslim.

 His face lit up.
 Surprisingly, he beamed with pleasure and held out his hand to me, giving me a firm handshake.

 It turned out that he works with Muslims for his day job.
 His boss was one.
 “Muslims are honest people!” he asserted approvingly.
 It was an odd thing to note, I thought.
 But at least it was a good response, considering the growing communal friction you often hear about abroad.
 I was relieved.

 Given his new information, he decided that we should go to the mosque.